Kennjenga/version_control/README.md

 # version_control

 - using GIT and GITHUB for version control systems.
-  -Branching and merging with GIT
+- Branching and merging with GIT
+- conflicts and resolutions